bloodanwar/DIPAMIA-TFG/template/templateAPP/input/chapters/03_state_of_the_art.md

 - Markerless Motion Capture @mundermann2006evolution: Markerless motion capture relies on computer vision algorithms to track and reconstruct skeletal models without the need for physical markers.
 This approach offers more natural movement and is less invasive than marker-based systems, making it suitable for applications like entertainment, sports analysis, and healthcare.
 OpenPose is a 3D markerless motion capture technique that uses multiple synchronized video cameras to track human poses or skeletons from images.
 It has been shown to have an accuracy of 30 mm or less.

-## Machine Learning Algorithms
+## Machine Learning Algorithms.

 Machine learning is the practice of instructing machines on how to manage data more effectively.
 When it becomes challenging to extract information directly from data, machine learning techniques are applied.
 The increasing availability of datasets has led to a growing demand for machine learning across various industries, where it is used to extract pertinent information.
 The primary objective of machine learning is to enable machines to learn autonomously from data, a topic that has attracted extensive research from mathematicians and programmers seeking solutions for handling large datasets.

-In Azure's words @AzureML: "Machine learning is an application of AI.
+In an article by Azure they say@AzureML: "Machine learning is an application of AI.
 It’s the process of using mathematical models of data to help a computer learn without direct instruction.
 This enables a computer system to continue learning and improving on its own, based on experience.
 One way to train a computer to mimic human reasoning is to use a neural network, which is a series of algorithms that are modeled after the human brain.
 The neural network helps the computer system achieve AI through deep learning.
 This close connection is why the idea of AI vs. machine learning is really about the ways that AI and machine learning work together."

 Machine learning employs a variety of algorithms to address data-related challenges.
 Data scientists emphasize that there isn't a single, universally optimal algorithm for every problem.
 The choice of algorithm depends on factors such as the problem type, the number of variables, and the most suitable model.
 Here's a brief overview of some commonly used machine learning algorithms @MLAlg @Bonaccorso_2018: